Cumulocity-IoT/cumulocity-remote-access-agent/README.md

 * Check the status of the Operation in `Control` Tab and the failed Operations with the failure reason.
 * Increase the Log Level of the Agent and Debug to the DeviceProxy Module to check what's going on.

+# References
+For more comprehnsive usage of this module please check out the following Repos:
+* https://github.com/SoftwareAG/c8yMQTT - RasbPi Agent for Cumulocity
+* https://github.com/SoftwareAG/Python-Agent - Generic Python Agent for Cumulocity

 ______________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.